MennatullahTarek/Git_ITI_45/Readme.md

    - Merge it back into the main branch.

    - **Difference Between Merging vs. rebasing :**
-     - To incorporate new commits into your branch, you have two options: `merging` or `rebasing`.
+     - To incorporate new commits from main branch into the feature branch, you have two options: `merging` or `rebasing`.

        ![image](https://github.com/user-attachments/assets/b59faa63-08e1-4387-878c-a0b07676b059)